-Base price for necks is $275 which includes a Stew-Mac Hot Rod two way truss rod and nickel-silver fret wire but not tuners.
+Base price for necks is $325 which includes a Stew-Mac Hot Rod two way truss rod and nickel-silver fret wire but not tuners.
 I can do any scale length and nut width, and I can cut the heel to fit any size rim.
 My necks are usually made from 2 or 3 pieces of wood, if you want a one piece neck let me know and I will see what I have on hand.
 I can make Vega or Dobson heels, and full-fret or scooped fretboards, all are included in base price.
 4, 5 or 6 string necks all cost the same.
 The base price wood is cherry, plain maple or ash with a jatoba, hickory or hop-hornbeam fretboard.
 Paddle or figure 8 shaped pegheads are included in the base price and other shapes will cost $10 or $20 depending on the amount of work to make them.
 Below is a list of the charges for more expensive woods, and I am also happy to work with most other types of wood if you send me the material.
 The exception is cocobolo, which made me sneeze for some reason the one time I used it on a custom neck.
-Brass or wood front or side dots are included in base price.
+Brass front or side dots are included in base price.
 Any peghead overlay wood that I have on hand is included in the base price.

 Curly maple, mahogany or walnut +$20

 Ebony fretboard +$30

 Both front and side dots (one or the other is included in base price)+$10

 Pearl or other dots + cost of material

 Other pre-cut inlays +$10 to install, plus cost of inlay shape